-What is Cyanuric Acid in a Pool
+What is Cyanuric Acid in Pool Water

 Cyanuric Acid is like sunscreen for your pool water’s chlorine.
 Much like your skin, chlorine particles are sensitive to the sun’s UV rays and when the rays hit chlorine particles, they destabilize, break apart, and subsequently evaporate out of the pool water.
 Cyanuric Acid like a strong SPF on your skin, Cyanuric Acid binds to the chlorine particles and protects them from the sun’s UV rays.

-What is Cyanuric Acid in a Pool
+What is Cyanuric Acid in Pool Water

 Cyanuric acid, often referred to as CYA or stabilizer, is a chemical compound commonly used in swimming pools to help stabilize chlorine levels.
 Its main function is to protect chlorine from being broken down by sunlight (UV radiation).